 Total Cost: $250K

 What it lacks in size, the Women’s Comfort Station makes up for in character.
 The building’s interior features mosaic tile floors, glazed tile walls, sea green plaster, and marble stall partitions.
 It was a luxurious building for its time, especially for a restroom!
 The exterior, too, is unique.
 It boasts a flat roof with stone parapets as well as a false “pent roof” covered in pressed tin tiles, a red brick and tan brick facade, and ornate window muntins.

 While a nearly identical men’s comfort station was built near Potter’s Field during the same time period, no other comfort stations were known to have existed prior to the ones built at Oakland.
 And today, there are no known buildings like this one in the city making the Women’s Comfort Station architecturally valuable not not only to Oakland but also to Atlanta.

 Restoration Plan and New Use

-The primary objectives of the project are to rebuild the roof and exterior masonry, to replace missing interior tile and plaster, and to install electric and HVAC systems.
-This work will be done in two phases – exterior stabilization and interior renovation.
+The primary objectives of the project were to rebuild the roof and exterior masonry, to replace missing interior tile and plaster, and to install electric and HVAC systems.
+This work was performed in two phases – exterior stabilization and interior renovation.
 Construction began in March 2019 and was completed by fall of the same year.
-The building is now used as an exhibit space.

-Help us restore the 1908 Women’s Comfort Station by making a donation.
+Please consider contributing to the educational programming and ongoing maintenance of the Women’s Comfort Station.
 When you donate, tell us what are the money should go towards under “Donation Purpose”.